uiua-lang/uiua/site/text/tutorial/Testing.md

 ---

 Hooray!
-You've reached the end of the tutorial!
+You've reached the end of the tutorial! `kala stars`

 To keep going with Uiua, you can check out: